loloof64/StockfishChessEngineFlutter/README.md

 ## For stockfish chess engine developpers

 1. Run `flutter pub get`.
+2. Uncomment line `#define _ffigen` on top of src/stockfish.h (for the ffi generation to pass).
-2. Don't forget to run command `flutter pub run ffigen --config ffigen.yaml`.
+3. Run command `flutter pub run ffigen --config ffigen.yaml`.
 More on https://pub.dev/packages/ffigen for the prerequesites per OS.
+4. Comment line `#define _ffigen` in src/stockfish.h (otherwise Stockfish engine compilation will pass but be incorrect).

 ## Credits